November 29th, 2018 – Singapore

 In the case of Big Data and deep learning, data is analysed in two ways: first in order to investigate the correlation between different points of interest inside the mall (e.g.: how many people visiting the pharmacy will also visit the coffee shop?) and, then, dig up unknown patterns inside the mall using Artificial Intelligence tools.

-So, What Are Crowd Analytics?
+So, What is Crowd Analytics?

 Crowd analytics are a collection of tools that provide information on the characteristics and activity patterns of a crowd in a specific location.
 The most common attributes include dwell time analysis (how much time a visitor has spent on site), returning visitors patterns (an analysis of the customers revisit patterns), demographics (age and gender), among other features.

 LBASense provides in-depth crowd analytics that can be used for crowd optimization.
-Contact us for a tailored scenario.
+Contact us for a tailored scenario